Skip to main content

 Conversation has always been the order of the day here, with a few tables around the room with seating on a mix of pew-style benches and stools for up to a maximum of 20 customers in the room.
 Up to 4 beers and 2 real ciders are served by hand pump from the cellar in an inner room, with the beers listed on a board.
 We walked in from the station and sat at one of the battered old tables.
 Landlord Peter came over fairly soon to take our order, and from what was listed we all went for pints of West Coast Session IPA from Firebrand Brewing who are based in Launceston in Cornwall, reflecting the landlord's dedication to getting a wide range of different beers from far and wide.
 The ceiling and walls are covered in pump clips of beers that have been on here since it opened.
 The number of different beers that have been on are chalked on a framed board, the number standing at 2,246 when we were having our first pint, and a number that was added to on our visits before and after the game.
 In and amongst there are pictures of trains, notices about this and that, quirky comments, some of them framed, and several signs stating NO LAGER, including by the door outside.
 Going back to the beers, our pints were pretty good, presumably served with no sparkler but had plenty of flavour, the Mosaic and El Dorado hops providing refreshing grapefruit and orange pith notes (NBSS 3).

 We decided to get another pint.
 I needed the loo, which involved getting a rather large key from a hook on the wall and heading to a separate room on the station platform which, once entry was gained, seemingly doubled up as a storeroom/dumping ground/toilet.
-I locked back up, returned the key to its hook, and went back to my seat in the pub.
+Job done, I locked the room back up, returned the key to its hook, and went back to my seat in the pub.
 It was a convivial atmosphere with a group of friendly locals - one of whom I recognised from my last visit who was sat in exactly the same seat - and travellers like ourselves who were here on a mission.
 And with that in mind we finished our pints and headed off for the short walk to Victoria Park, the home of Hartlepool United FC.

 There was a decent away following from Halifax, with plenty of familiar faces having made the journey by one means or another.
 The game was played in bright sunshine, although a sharp wind was blowing in from the North Sea.
 It was a hard-fought, fairly even match between two play-off hopefuls which had all the makings of a 0-0 draw, and a point taken would have been quite acceptable for Town following a rather disappointing run of games.
 However, with 8 minutes remaining Town's north-east born striker, Will Harris scored a brilliant goal, his 19th of the season, to enable the away side to take all 3 points and keep themselves in the promotion mix.